AndrewAKG/ocm-data-import-service/README.md

 3. Make sure docker is running
 4. add `.env` file using `.env.example` as a reference
 5. run `docker-compose up --build -d` to build and run all services
-6. check logs of all services by removing `docker-compose logs -f` or specific service by running `docker-compose logs -f <service_name>`
+6. check logs of all services by running `docker-compose logs -f` or specific service by running `docker-compose logs -f <service_name>`
 7. you can run tests using `pnpm test`

 ## Deployment Instructions (AWS ECS Fargate)